sigasi/sigasi_insights/content/faq.md

 {{< page "sigasi-4.10.md" >}} improves displaying of graphics by including its own Chromium plugin.
 The Chromium plugin depends on `libXss.so` which can be obtained by installing `libXScrnSaver`.

-The Chromium plugin will be extracted in a `.swt` folder in the user's home directory.
+The Chromium plugin will be extracted in a folder named `.equo` in the user's home directory.

 * Since {{< page "sigasi-4.12.md" >}}, the location can be configured by adding `-Dswt.chromium.path=/home/user/blub` to the `sigasi.ini` file.
 * Since {{< page "sigasi-4.13.md" >}}, the location can be configured by adding `-Dchromium.path=/home/user/blub` to the `sigasi.ini` file.